dgroomes/iceberg-playground/rest-catalog/README.md

   story? (at least for writers; concurrency for readers I think is pretty straightforward but not sure)
 * [x] DONE Try to scale down the config to the bare minimum.
 This will be in part trial and error.
 I think there is more credential stuff I don't need, for example.
-* [ ] DuckDB.
+* [x] DONE DuckDB.
 It newly has catalog support (for reads).
 It makes the story of the REST catalog more catalog: multiple tenants (Spark, DuckDB).
 * [ ] Wait a minute....
 Did I make this much more complicated than it needs to be?
 I made the Iceberg REST catalog backed by S3 storage?
 That's what it looks like I did.
 But I didn't think that was possible.
 I thought you needed a